BryanAim/Professionals-Booking/heath_doc/docs/Pharmacist.md

-# Welcome to Pharmacist
+# Welcome to StoreManager

-## The main duties of a pharmacist includes:
+## The main duties of a storeManager includes:

 - `Administrative tasks such as add medicines information.`
 - `Edit medicine information.`